0895000/rsschool-cv/README.md

 I have not any skills and rsschool - my first courses.
 One week ago I begin study HTML and CSS.

-I have high economic education/
+I have high economic education.

 I think my English B1